ecmnet/MAVGCL/README.md

 Any feedback, comments and contributions are very welcome.

-**Development Status:** Last updated 14/10/2016
+**Development Status:** Last updated 16/10/2016

-- PX4Log reader fixed
+- Message display-widget

 **Features:**